Peel Commission: Recommendations

-The Commission reached the conclusion that the Mandate had become unworkable and must be abolished in favour of partition, as the only solution to the Arab-Jewish "deadlock".
+The Commission reached the conclusion that the Mandate had become unworkable and must be abolished in favour of partition, as the only solution to the Arab–Jewish "deadlock".
 It outlined ten points on: a Treaty system between the Arab and Jewish States and the new Mandatory Government; a Mandate for the Holy places; the frontiers; the need for Inter-State Subvention; the need for British Subvention; tariffs and ports; nationality; civil service; Industrial concessions; and the exchange of land and populations.

 A Treaty system based on the Iraqi-Syrian precedent, proposed: Permanent mandates for the Jerusalem area and "corridor" stretching to the Mediterranean coast at Jaffa—and the land under its authority (and accordingly, the transfer of both Arab and Jewish populations) be apportioned between an Arab and Jewish state.
-The Jewish side was to receive a territorially smaller portion in the mid-west and north, from Mount Carmel to south of Be'er Tuvia, as well as the Jezreel Valley and the Galilee, while the Arab state linked with Trans-Jordan was to receive territory in the south and mid-east which included Judea, Samaria, and the sizable Negev desert.
+The Jewish side was to receive a territorially smaller portion in the mid-west and north, from Mount Carmel to south of Be'er Tuvia, as well as the Jezreel Valley and the Galilee, while territory in the south and mid-east which included Judea, Samaria, and the sizable Negev desert would be combined with Trans-Jordan to form an Arab state.

 The report stated that Jews contribute more per capita to the revenues of Palestine than the Arabs, and the Government has thereby been enabled to maintain public services for the Arabs at a higher level than would otherwise have been possible.
 Partition would mean, on the one hand, that the Arab Area would no longer profit from the taxable capacity of the Jewish Area.
 On the other hand, (1) the Jews would acquire a new right of sovereignty in the Jewish Area; (2) that Area, as we have defined it, would be larger than the existing area of Jewish land and settlement; (3) the Jews would be freed from their present liability for helping to promote the welfare of Arabs outside that Area.
 It is suggested, therefore, that the Jewish State should pay a subvention to the Arab State when Partition comes into effect.
 Citing the separation of Sind from Bombay and of Burma from the Indian Empire, as precedents for such financial arrangement.

 The report stated that if Partition is to be effective in promoting a final settlement it must mean more than drawing a frontier and establishing two States.
 Sooner or later there should be a transfer of land and, as far as possible, an exchange of population.
 Citing as precedent the 1923 Greek and Turkish exchange, which addressed the constant friction between their minorities.
 While noting the absence of cultivable land to resettle the Arabs, which would necessitate the execution of large-scale plans for irrigation, water-storage, and development in Trans-Jordan, Beersheba and the Jordan Valley.
 The population exchange, if carried out, would have involved the transfer of up to 225,000 Arabs and 1,250 Jews.